 Economists generally enjoy stable, lucrative, in-demand careers.
 According to the Bureau of Labor Statistics (BLS), the number of economists in the U.S. is projected to grow by 8% between 2018 and 2028.
 Job prospects are the best for graduate degree-holders with statistical analysis software experience.

 The BLS also reports that economists earn a median annual salary of $105,020.
 Within the field, economists working in finance and insurance earn the highest salaries, with a median annual wage of $120,770.

 Career opportunities for economists are diverse and unique, spanning business, education, and healthcare fields.
 Many economists work for local, state, or federal governments, while others practice forecasting and perform research for international corporations, think tanks, and research firms.

-Skills Gained in an Economics Program
+Skills Gained With an Economics Degree

 Economists must evaluate data sources and choose the most relevant data points to analyze.
 This process requires sound judgment, logical thinking, and the ability to infer missing information and identify potential biases.